 Citizenship and Immigration Canada (CIC) accepts GT IELTS as proof of language proficiency with applications for work visas, when registering for a certain profession, to obtain permanent residence, or to finalize a citizenship application.

 Similarly, the Australian Citizenship and Immigration requires GT IELTS for the same purposes as Canada.

 If you intend to apply for UK citizenship, the IELTS Life Skills exam is one of the tests that is accepted.

 However, band score requirements are different for various countries and purposes.

-Which exam is more difficult: GT or Academic?
+Which exam is more difficult: General IELTS or Academic IELTS?

 There is no difference at all between General Training and Academic IELTS in the Speaking and Listening sections.